Sapa Tour By Bus From Hanoi – 2 Days, Overnight in hotel

 - Scenic treks through Muong Hoa valley, featuring pristine mountains, valleys, rivers, and rice terraces.

-- Learn about local lifestyles, culture, and customs by visiting ethnic villages during your trek.
+- Learn about local lifestyles, culture, and customs of the Black Hmong, Dzay, and Red Dzao communities by visiting ethnic villages during your trek.

 - Savor local dishes, taste traditional corn wine, and chat with the friendly local people.